 E-Community Success Stories

-Stories are listed in alphabetical order by state.
+Our success stories are listed in alphabetical order by state.
 You'll find testimonials, video, downloadable resources and more!

 alt.Consulting has launched a Communities of Innovation initiative in the Arkansas Delta, driven by the need “to do more and generate deeper impact, faster.”
 The Center is excited to be partnering with alt, sharing assessment and other tools.
 Read more about this great work in an excerpt from their annual report.
 To download the entire report, click here.